 Cats are notoriously independent and are very willful.
 And we love them for that.
 However, can they be taught cat tricks?
 Contrary to popular belief, let us show you how to start training cats and how you can transform your feline friend into a trainable cat.

 Cat owners often assume that their cat is too irritable to train and that cat training is a waste of time and effort.
 Some may further feel that cats are egoistic, making them un-trainable.
 The fact is; usually, pets don't follow instructions because they don't understand what you want them to do.
 So if you tried and failed, you might be doing it wrong.

 We can't stress this enough: training your cat requires time and perseverance.
-It takes even more of that when you're teaching them to perform certain tasks.
+It takes even more of that when you're teaching them to perform specific tasks.
 A sure-fire method to get results is to make use of favorable reinforcement.
 Whatever happens, remember not to reprimand your cat.
-Instead, take the route of praising them for good behavior.
+Instead, take the route of praising them for good feline behavior.